marmelab/react-admin/docs/AppTheme.md

 React-admin provides a [built-in dark theme by default](#default), the default application theme depends on the user's system settings.
 If the user has chosen a dark mode in their OS, react-admin will use the dark theme.
 Otherwise, it will use the light theme.

-In addition, users can switch from one theme to the other using [the `<ToggleThemeButton>` component](./ToggleThemeButton.md), which appears in the AppBar as soon as you define a `darkTheme` prop.
+In addition, users can switch from one theme to the other using [the `<ToggleThemeButton>` component](./ToggleThemeButton.md), that appears in the AppBar as soon as you define a `darkTheme` prop.

 You can override the dark theme by setting the `<Admin>`'s `darkTheme` prop with your own theme: